Spicy Gochujan Chicken Stew

 Cut up the chicken, including skin and bones, into bite size pieces.
 Pour the rice wine over the chicken and salt & pepper generously.
 Stir to coat thoroughly and set aside for 10 minutes.

 Heat 2 Tbsp of the canola oil in a large skillet over medium heat.
 Add the crushed garlic and quickly stir fry for a minute or two.
 Add the chicken and stir fry, draining off any fat that comes from the meat during cooking.
 When lightly browned, place the chicken on paper towels to drain the excess oil.

 Mix all the seasoning ingredients thoroughly in a bowl.

-Heat the remaining 2 Tbsp of grape seed oil in a large pot over medium heat and add the potatoes, onions and carrots.
+Heat the remaining 2 Tbsp of canola oil in a large pot over medium heat and add the potatoes, onions and carrots.
 Cook, stirring frequently, for about 10 minutes, then add the chicken pieces.

 Pour over enough boiling water to come about 2/3 up the meat & vegetable mixture and bring to a boil.

 Reduce the heat, add the seasoning mixture and stir into the stew.
 Simmer 30 – 45 minutes until the volume of the liquid has reduced slightly.